PrabodhGyawali/PrabodhGyawali/README.md

 I am **Prabodh Gyawali**, a second year student in the University of Leeds.

-I am currently in the stage of learning and breaking things.
+I am currently in the stage of learning and tinkering with things whilst occasionally building.
 🎯: Cycling through READING, BUILDING, LEARNING, ... more to one day work in cutting-edge technology.

 ### Philosophy: